raf1n/quiz-hub/README.md

 5. Validating Answer with the selected Option.
 6. React-Toastify Integration
 7. Q/A Blog
-8. Statistics of Total Quiz Data
+8. Statistics of Total Quiz Data using recharts

 # Live Link